 Please note: Soap generally needs a bit of time to “ripen”.
 Don’t use the soap immediately after cooling.
 Wait a week or two in order to avoid adverse effects such as skin irritation.

-#2 DIY Soap Recipe: Fruity Orange Soap with Olive Oil
+Soap Recipes with Soap: #2 Fruity Orange Soap with Olive Oil

-This homemade soap recipe using olive oil is easy as ever and is also great for your skin.
-For this DIY soap recipe, you’ll need the following ingredients:
+This DIY soap recipe using olive oil is easy as ever and is also great for your skin.
+You’ll need the following ingredients:

 - 9 oz. hard soap